The Lord of the Rings (film series): Effects on the film industry and tourism

 Air New Zealand painted this Airbus A320 in The Lord of the Rings livery to promote The Return of the King in 2004.

 As a result of the series' success, Peter Jackson has become a major figure in the film industry in the mould of Steven Spielberg and George Lucas, in the process befriending some industry heavyweights like Bryan Singer and Frank Darabont.
 Jackson has since founded his own film production company, Wingnut Films, as well as Wingnut Interactive, a video game company.
 He was also finally given a chance to remake King Kong in 2005.
 The film was a critical and box office success, although not as successful as The Lord of the Rings series.
 Jackson has been called a "favourite son" of New Zealand.
 In 2004, Howard Shore toured with The Lord of the Rings Symphony, playing two hours of the score.
 Along with the Harry Potter films, the series has renewed interest in the fantasy film genre.
-Tourism in New Zealand is up, possibly due to its exposure in the series, with the country's tourism industry waking up to an audience's familiarity.
+As of 2005, tourism in New Zealand was up, possibly due to its exposure in the series, with the country's tourism industry waking up to an audience's familiarity.

-In 2002 the Museum of New Zealand Te Papa Tongarewa in Wellington created a travelling exhibition of the film trilogy, The Lord of the Rings Motion Picture Trilogy: The Exhibition.
+In 2002, the Museum of New Zealand Te Papa Tongarewa in Wellington created a travelling exhibition of the film trilogy, The Lord of the Rings Motion Picture Trilogy: The Exhibition.
 It visited cities around the world including Boston, London, Sydney, Singapore, and Houston.